webos-tools/webos-studio/README.md

 ## Miscellaneous Information

-- When the IDE is opened, a notification indicates the VirtualBox is not installed, even when VirtualBox is in fact installed and working properly.
+- When the IDE is opened, a notification indicates that VirtualBox is not installed, even when VirtualBox is already installed and working properly.
 To resolve this, update the environment path variable to point to the VirtualBox installation directory.
 - If you want to report bugs or suggest some features, use **Issue Reporter**. (**Help** > **Report Issue**)

 ## References